 FAQs: b l t salad

-What is the best lettuce for a BLT Salad?
+What is the best lettuce for a chopped BLT salad?

 Taste is totally subjective, so that’s up to you.
 I like the consistency and mild flavor of Bibb lettuce because it looks and tastes like the eponymous BLT sandwich staple.
 You’re also welcome to add extra crunch with romaine or iceberg lettuce, or pepperiness with arugula.
-If you like a slightly bitter flavor, try chicories like endive or radicchio.
+If you like a slightly bitter flavor, try chicories like endive or radicchio in this avocado blt salad.

 What does BLT salad stand for?